vp89/vp89.github.io/books.md

 From most to least recently read, highly recommended books have a (+1) at the start.

-**(+1) Docker and Kubernetes: The Big Picture (Pluralsight)**

-Excellent primer, really like the author's light-hearted style.
-Good to ensure all the high-level stuff is understood before diving deeper.

-**Using Docker on AWS (Pluralsight)**

-Pretty good primer of the different container deployment options on AWS.
-Doesn't go too deep into anything but some nice nuggets sprinkled in.

-**Building a High-performance Team (Pluralsight)**

-Mixing it up with some non-technical stuff, I liked the 10 characteristics.
-Overall was very "shallow", was hoping for some deeper insights on the topic.

-**Domain-Driven Design Fundamentals (Pluralsight)**

-Most of the stuff I thought sensible seems orthogonal to OOP, though the course really pitches that "rich domain model" ORM-heavy style of programming.
-Never been a fan of it myself, but good to get exposure to different ideas.

 **The Lean Startup**

 Pretty good.
 I liked chapter 11 the adaptive organization, "innovation sandbox" stuff.
 It would be interesting to work at a corporate that actually walks the walk on that kind of stuff.
 Also liked the "proportial response" to each of the Five Whys question, I always thought the Five Whys was kind of goofy but I think the author has changed my mind.